 Comprehensive Diabetes Care

-The center takes a multidisciplinary team approach to delivering diabetes care.
+The Diabetes Center takes a multidisciplinary team approach to delivering diabetes care.
 The medical team includes: primary care providers, a dietitian and Certified Diabetes Educator, and nursing staff.
 Together, they take care of patients, support families, and provide outreach at community events throughout the year.

 Staff with the KHC Diabetes Center will: